The best prices for official DELL PowerEdge R760 servers in Ukraine.

 51% |

-This explains the variety of SSDs, when drives on the same controller come from the hands of the same vendor, but with different passport indicators.
+This explains the diversity of SSDs, when drives on the same controller, but with different passport indicators, come out of the hands of the same vendor.

-The logic of the OP marking is easy to imagine using the example of the game of fives.
-If there was not one free cell on the field, but more (for example, a 5x5 box instead of 4x4), the same dice from 1 to 15 would be arranged in fewer moves.
-So it is with SSD recording enhancement: the larger the service memory reserve is, the smaller it is.
+The logic of OP marking is easy to imagine using the example of a game of "tic-tac-toe".
+If there were more than one free cell on the field (for example, a 5x5 box instead of a 4x4), the same dice from 1 to 15 could be arranged in fewer moves.
+The same is true with SSD write enhancement: the larger the service reserve, the smaller it is.

-The user is not interested in the mechanics of the process, but rather in the prediction of SSD longevity - in terms of volume of overwrites per day (DWPD) or, more correctly, total volume of overwrites during the life cycle (TBW).
+The user is not interested in the mechanics of the process, but in the forecast of SSD survivability - in terms of daily write volumes (DWPD) or, more correctly, total write volumes during the life cycle (TBW).
 The average statistical resistance to wear (endurance), which we see in SSD passports, is calculated according to JEDEC standards.
-For server drives – on corporate templates with random access loads.
+For server drives - on corporate templates with random access loads.

-TBW prediction increases with increasing OP, but non-linearly.
-From a certain point, the addition of OP does not lead to a noticeable increase in the resource, rather it reduces the bandwidth of the SSD.
-The appropriate size of the reserve area for actual use is chosen by evaluating the nature and intensity of loads, including in similar tasks on old servers.
+The TBW prediction increases with increasing OP, but not linearly.
+From a certain point, adding OP does not lead to a noticeable increase in resource, but rather reduces SSD throughput.
+The appropriate size of the reserve area for actual use is selected by assessing the nature and intensity of loads, including in similar tasks on old servers.

 Productivity SSD

-Performance of random recording is maximum on a fresh drive.
-As it fills up, data becomes more and more fragmented, and the SSD controller spends more time on garbage collection, a major factor in performance degradation.
-Increasing OP reduces WA, the controller frees up pages for writing faster and quickly processes host requests when the SSD is close to being saturated with write operations.
+Random write performance is at its peak on a fresh drive.
+As the drive fills up, data becomes increasingly fragmented, and the SSD controller spends more time on garbage collection, which is the main factor in performance degradation.
+Increasing OP reduces WA, the controller frees pages for writes faster, and promptly processes host requests when the SSD is close to saturation with writes.

 Everything is in the hands of the user

-OP size is not a constant property of SSD, an insurmountable obstacle for resource management and performance.
+The size of the OP is not a permanent property of the SSD, an insurmountable obstacle to resource management and performance.
 All major vendors have utilities that allow you to control various SSD parameters.
-Including changing the size of the area of service cells of server drives - just as it is done at the factory.
+Including changing the size of the service cell area of server drives - just like it is done at the factory.

-- Overprovisioning is the practice of reducing the useful capacity of an SSD, increasing its resource and performance.
-Resource overallocation is set by the Host Protected Areca (HPA) parameter.
+- Overprovisioning is the practice of reducing the usable capacity of an SSD to increase its resource and performance.
+Overprovisioning is set by the Host Protected Area (HPA) parameter.

-- First delete all SSD partitions.
-Clean the SSD with diskpart.
-Safe erase is recommended for best performance.
+- First, delete all partitions on the SSD.
+Wipe the SSD using diskpart.
+Secure erase is recommended for better performance.

 - Enter the desired capacity in gigabytes (GB) and the last four digits of the SSD serial number.
-After modifying the HPA and rebooting, the system recognizes the new disk capacity.
+After modifying the HPA and rebooting, the system will recognize the new drive capacity.

-Software management tools for SSD resources and performance increase the user's freedom of action - a valuable quality in times of poor availability of different denominations of drives.
-Instead of waiting a long time for the delivery of exotic Write Intensive SSDs (5-10 DWPD), it is enough to buy affordable Mixed Use (1-3 DWPD) and mark them for a smaller capacity.
+Software tools for managing SSD resources and performance increase user freedom – a valuable quality in times of poor availability of various storage capacities.
+Instead of waiting a long time for exotic Write Intensive SSDs (5-10 DWPD) to be delivered, it is enough to buy affordable Mixed Use (1-3 DWPD) and mark them for a smaller capacity.

-The optimal OP size depends on the application.
-For workloads with intensive random access writing, it is useful to sacrifice some capacity for increased lifetime and performance gains.
-Where reading prevails, extravagance is inappropriate.
+The optimal size of the OP depends on the application.
+For workloads with intensive random access writes, it is beneficial to sacrifice some capacity for increased lifetime and performance gains.
+Where reads predominate, wastefulness is inappropriate.

 How can we help?

-The Server Solutions company sells Dell PowerEdge R760 and Dell PowerEdge R760xs servers throughout Ukraine, among our customers are small, medium and large businesses.
-If you or your company needs advice and the purchase of high-quality server equipment, then you should contact us.
+Server Solutions sells Dell PowerEdge R760 and Dell PowerEdge R760xs servers throughout Ukraine, our clients include small, medium and large businesses.
+If you or your company needs advice and the purchase of quality server equipment, then you should contact us.